Made You Up by: Francesca Zappia

 Synopsis: Alex fights a daily battle to figure out the difference between reality and delusion.
 Armed with a take-no-prisoners attitude, her camera, a Magic 8-Ball, and her only ally (her little sister), Alex wages a war against her schizophrenia, determined to stay sane long enough to get into college.
 She’s pretty optimistic about her chances until classes begin, and she runs into Miles.
 Didn't she imagine him?
 Before she knows it, Alex is making friends, going to parties, falling in love, and experiencing all the usual rites of passage for teenagers.
 But Alex is used to being crazy.
 She’s not prepared for normal.

 Funny, provoking, and ultimately moving, this debut novel featuring the quintessential unreliable narrator will have readers turning the pages and trying to figure out what is real and what is made up.

 This was just so disappointing.

 I just really don't feel like I took anything away from this book.
-More importantly, I just didnt feel like there was a purpose to the story.
-I was just bored the entire time.
-Like I finished it a couple hours ago and I honestly don't think I could tell you how it ended, it was that lame.
+More importantly, I just didnt feel like there was a solid plot.
+Like I finished it a couple hours ago and I honestly don't think I could tell you how it ended, I was that bored while reading it.
 I just feel like the author was really trying to write a book that was philosophical and life changing but failed.
 It was sorta fun getting to know the characters in the beginning but after that, things became predictable, weird and just straight up confusing.
-As much as I wanted to love this book, I just found it unmemorable and I couldn't relate to any of the characters in any way shape or form.
+Maybe this was meant to reflect the main character's schizophrenia but as a reader, it made the story hard to follow.
+As much as I wanted to love this book, I just couldn't get into it

 Happy reading nerds!
 Sound off in the comments with your opinion on this novel!